Perspective | 87 percent of websites are tracking you. This new tool will let you run a creepiness check.

 Microsoft uses 43 third-party cookies.
 Apple uses zero — in fact, it uses no tracking tech at all, according to Blacklight.

-The Washington Post’s site uses 6 third-party cookies and allows Google Analytics to track you, but doesn’t have Facebook trackers, according to Blacklight.
+The Washington Post’s site uses six third-party cookies and allows Google Analytics to track you but doesn’t have Facebook trackers, according to Blacklight.
 The New York Times has 12 trackers, the Wall Street Journal has 44 and The New Yorker has 152.

 Just remember: You don’t have to give up all hope of preserving your privacy.
 There are steps you can take to protect your privacy on the Web.